1. Trade Hub Knowledge Base

 1. Import One Stop Shop (IOSS): Under the IOSS, suppliers based in 3rd countries and selling goods to customers in EU/NI charge VAT on goods at the point of sale.
 The EU/NI based customer pays VAT as part of the purchase price of the goods.
 The subsequent movement of goods into the EU does not attract further import VAT liability.

 Prior to the sale, the seller will register for the IOSS which allows them to charge EU VAT (at the appropriate rate that applies in the country to which the goods are being imported) to the customer upon sale.
-The seller is then responsible for declaring and paying the VAT collected to the EU tax authorities where the company is registered for the IOSS on a monthly basis.
+The seller is then responsible for declaring and paying the VAT collected to the EU tax authorities where the company is registered for the IOSS monthly.

 2. Special arrangement for declaration and payment of import VAT: Where the IOSS is not utilised, it is possible to use the new simplification measure which has been introduced with a particular focus on postal operators, express carriers and other customs agents in the EU (i.e., the declarant).
 It is acknowledged that these individuals regularly declare low value goods for importation.